-Office Age Residency Citizenship Other Qualifications Term U.S. House of Representatives 25 Resident of Utah when elected U.S. Citizen for 7 years - 2 years Governor, Lieutenant Governor 30 Resident of Utah for 5 years U.S. Citizen Qualified voter 1 ; not convicted of certain crimes 2 4 years Attorney General, State Auditor, State Treasurer 25 Resident of Utah for 5 years U.S. Citizen Qualified voter 1 ; not convicted of certain crimes 2 4 years Utah State Senate 25 Resident of Utah for 3 years; 6 months living in the Senate district prior to the last day of filing U.S. Citizen Qualified voter 1 ; not con- victed of certain crimes 2 ; cannot hold any public office of profit or trust 3 4 years Utah State House of Representatives 25 Resident of Utah for 3 years; 6 months living in the House district prior to the last day of filing U.S. Citizen Qualified voter 1 ; not con- victed of certain crimes 2 ; cannot hold any public office of profit or trust 3 2 years State Board of Education 18 1 year living in the school board district U.S. Citizen Qualified voter 1 ; not con- victed of certain crimes 2 ; cannot hold any public office of profit or trust 3 4 years
+Office Age Residency Citizenship Other Qualifications Term U.S. Senate 30 Resident of Utah when elected U.S. Citizen for 9 years - 6 years U.S. House of Representatives 25 Resident of Utah when elected U.S. Citizen for 7 years - 2 years State Treasurer 25 Resident of Utah for 5 years U.S. Citizen Qualified voter 1 ; not convicted of certain crimes 2 4 years Utah State Senate 25 Resident of Utah for 3 years; 6 months living in the Senate district prior to the last day of filing U.S. Citizen Qualified voter 1 ; not convicted of certain crimes 2 ; cannot hold any public office of profit or trust 3 4 years Utah State House of Representatives 25 Resident of Utah for 3 years; 6 months living in the House district prior to the last day of filing U.S. Citizen Qualified voter 1 ; not convicted of certain crimes 2 ; cannot hold any public office of profit or trust 3 2 years State Board of Education 18 1 year living in the school board district U.S. Citizen Qualified voter 1 ; not convicted of certain crimes 2 ; cannot hold any public office of profit or trust 3 4 years